angryelectron/thingspeak-java/README.md

 ---
 Get the source by [downloading a zip file](https://github.com/angryelectron/thingspeak-java/archive/master.zip) or by cloning the git repository https://github.com/angryelectron/thingspeak-java.git .
-Building the source requires either the [Netbeans IDE](http://netbeans.org) or a Java 7 SDK and Apache Ant.
-Build the project by opening it in the Netbeans IDE, or from the command line.
+Building the source requires the Java 7 SDK and Apache Ant, or use the [Netbeans IDE](http://netbeans.org).

-Here is an example of how to install the client in Ubuntu/Debian/Raspbian:
+Here is an example of how to install the client from the command line in Ubuntu/Debian/Raspbian with a minimal build environment:

 ```
 sudo apt-get update